-She peeked around the corner of the Starbucks closest to Martin’s apartment.
+Jennifer peeked around the corner of the Starbucks closest to Martin’s apartment.
 No, not yet.
 She could only hope this ambush went better than the one at work the day before.
 At least she could dress as she pleased for this one.
-But, while she waited for Martin to stop by on the way home from the gym for yet another fucking Frappuccino, all Jennifer could do was fume about the day before.
+But, while she waited for Martin to stop by on the way home from the gym for yet another fucking vanilla latte, all Jennifer could do was fume about the day before.

-Jennifer’s cubicle at the charitable organization gave her a perfect view of Martin leaving his cubicle on one side of her…and Ms. Morales, their boss, leaving her office from the other side.
+Her cubicle at the charitable organization gave her a perfect view of Martin leaving his cubicle on one side of her…and Ms. Morales, their boss, leaving her office from the other side.
 Jennifer had waited all week, but finally they’d both headed toward each other.
-Jennifer had intercepted Ms. Morales and told her she had something very important to tell Ms. Morales about the misconduct of a fellow employee…just before Martin came within earshot.
-Jennifer was sure Martin would have stopped her from telling Ms. Morales about all the money he had stolen…and, later, agreed to let Jennifer move back in to shut her up…if only Ms. Morales had been at all reasonable.
+She had intercepted Ms. Morales and told her she had something very important to tell her about the misconduct of a fellow employee…just before Martin came within earshot.
+Jennifer was sure Martin would have stopped her from telling their boss about all the money he had stolen…and, later, agreed to let her move back in to shut her up…if only Ms. Morales had been at all reasonable.

-But no, Ms. Morales, that antique who wouldn’t even let them call her by her first name, had completely ignored what Jennifer said.
+But no, their boss, that antique who wouldn’t even let them call her by her first name, had completely ignored what Jennifer said.
 Instead of responding appropriately she’d asked, just as Martin came within earshot, if Jennifer had managed to take any time out of her busy day to do anything for the children starving in Africa.
-As if Jennifer had any time in the midst of worrying about all her precious stuff left in that miserable storage unit to do her job!
+As if she had any time to do her job in the midst of worrying about all her precious stuff left in that miserable storage unit!

 But when he came out he was on the phone.
 Better not to interrupt him.
 She’d have to circle around the block and “accidentally” run in to him right in front of his apartment.
 She ducked down a side street.

 But not before hearing Martin saying into his phone, “Maybe it was for the best.
 I can’t wait to see you!”